Padstow Harbour, Padstow, Cornwall

 Trevone Bay beach, Padstow, Cornwall

 On my second day in Cornwall I stayed at Trevone Bay I set up on the beach and rented out a surfboard.
 My biggest regret that day was not renting a wetsuit.
 The day was relaxed and enjoyable despite the freezing sea.
 For lunch, I went to the local deli and bought the materials for a sandwich.
 The deli had quite a lot of food and was only a 10-minute walk away.
-Everyone who lived in Trevone Bay was very welcoming to tourists and I felt like staying added to my experience in Cornwall.
+Everyone who lived in Trevone Bay was very welcoming to tourists, and I felt like staying added to my experience in Cornwall.
 There was a second beach just around the corner to the first one but it didn’t have many people on it.
-The rest of the day was me and my family rotating between board games, and sitting on the beach in the surprisingly good weather.
-Towards the end of the day, we planned on what to do throughout the week.
+The rest of the day was me and my family rotating between board games and sitting on the beach in the surprisingly good weather.
+Towards the day’s end, we planned what to do throughout the week.

 Tintagel and Boscastle